-Socket granularity – The tool automatically allocates each domain a minimum of one socket, then enables you to allocate remaining sockets to the domains.
+Socket granularity – The command automatically allocates each domain a minimum of one socket, then enables you to allocate remaining sockets to the domains.
 See Change CPU/Memory Allocations (Socket Granularity).

 Core granularity – The command automatically allocates each domain a minimum number of cores, then enables you to allocate additional cores in one-core increments.
 See Change CPU/Memory Allocations (Core Granularity).

 If you configure the CPU and memory resources so that some resources are not allocated to any domain, those unallocated resources are parked.
 Parked resources are placed in a logical CPU and memory repository and are available for I/O Domains.
 See Park Cores and Memory.